InfoSecInnovations/concierge/README.md

 If you're creating this user for testing purposes you can use the "Credentials" tab to set a password, and you can even toggle off "Temporary" so you won't have to change it when logging in.

-Go to the "Role mapping" tab, click "Assign role", make sure "Filter by clients" is selected, and locate the roles prefixed with `concierge-auth`.
+Go to the "Role mapping" tab, click "Assign role", make sure "Filter by clients" is selected, and locate the roles prefixed with `shabti-auth`.
 Assign the desired roles to your user.

 You will now be able to use the username and password you created to log into the web app.